Bad Reaction to Edibles? Here’s What to Do Now

 Think of your brain’s prefrontal cortex as its CEO—it’s in charge of rational thinking, decision-making, and managing your impulses.
 When you drink, alcohol slows down the CEO.
 It suppresses the parts of your brain that manage anger, making it harder to keep them in check.
 This is why a small frustration that you’d normally brush off can suddenly feel overwhelming.
 Your brain’s natural braking system is impaired, allowing emotions to speed ahead without the usual oversight.
 It’s a physiological response, not a personal failing.

-Why Small Feelings Can Become Big Ones
+Why Drinking Turns Small Feelings Into Big Reactions

 Alcohol doesn’t create emotions out of thin air; it acts like a magnifying glass on what’s already there.
 If you’re carrying around underlying stress, irritation, or sadness, alcohol can amplify those feelings until they’re too big to ignore.
 It can also lower your natural sense of anxiety in tense situations.
 While that might sound like a good thing, it can actually facilitate aggression by making you less cautious in a conflict.
 That’s why a simple disagreement can escalate so quickly after a few drinks—the emotional volume is turned up, while your internal risk assessment is turned way down.